DancingQuanta/dylos-calibration/docs/calibration/dylos-alphasense.rst

 Dylos Raspberry Pi
 ------------------

-The time is not set to local time because I kept forgetting it so I keep tract of time differences every morning.
+The time is not set to local time because I kept forgetting it so I keep track of time differences every morning.
-Time is offset by about 23 minutes which was due to accidentally pulling power out while preparing experiment.

 Timeline
 --------